dynamsoft-docs/license-server-docs/selfhosting/LTSonLinux.md

 [root@localhost ~]# curl -i localhost
 ```

-If successfuly, you should say a message like
+If successful, you should see a message like

 ``` text
 ······ Welcome to nginx! ······